Alan Musgrave: Philosophical work

 His chief interest is in epistemology, history and philosophy of science, especially the Philosophy of Biology.
 The largest part of his career has been dedicated to the study of Charles Darwin.
-Throughout his career he has defended scientific realism and scientific rationalism, and is often considered their chief contemporary defender.
-He has attacked various forms of idealism; most recently he attacked conceptual idealism by extending the argument popularly known as Stove's "Gem".
+Throughout his career, he has defended scientific realism and scientific rationalism, and he is often considered their chief contemporary defender.
+He has attacked various forms of idealism; most recently he attacked idealism by extending the argument popularly known as David Stove's "Gem".
 Metaphysically speaking, Musgrave can be considered a nominalist; he argues for a position he specifically calls Pleonastic Platonism.
 This position basically claims that confusions within our language gives rise to Platonic entities.
 Pleonastic is a term with Greek roots meaning "excessive".
 Many of his works exhibit influence from Sir Karl Popper – his teacher as an undergraduate and postgraduate at the London School of Economics.
 He also shared an office with fellow philosopher Imre Lakatos while he was in London.

 His form of Rationalism is subject, he admits, to circularity; but, he insists, it is better (even if only slightly better) than Poppers' Rationalism, which admits to irrationalism.
 However, his form of scientific realism is much stronger.
 His position does not assert that science is correct, only that we may reasonably accept certain parts of it to be correct.
 Electrons, for example, may not exist; but that does not mean we should not believe in them.